Our PROJECTS...

 The site provides the opportunity to build a new road linking the A420 and A415, which can be signed as the A415 to draw through traffic away from the centre of the village.
 Public consultation revealed that this idea had been contemplated some 50 years earlier, when Kingston Bagpuize was in Berkshire.

-Key Transport’s role has included liaison with Oxfordshire County Council to seek agreement of the transport strategy that underpins the emerging masterplan.
+Key Transport’s role has included liaison with Oxfordshire County Council (OCC) to seek agreement of the transport strategy that underpins the emerging masterplan.
 This includes design of the link road and its roundabout junctions on the A420 and A415, and the intermediate development accesses.
 Planning of the pedestrian and cycle network includes amendment of off-site routes and the introduction of new, safe crossings of the A class roads.
 Traffic capacity has been assessed at a range of offsite locations, most of them junctions but also including Paramics modelling of a merge from two lanes to one on the A420.

 Liaison with the main bus operator, Stagecoach, involved planning alterations to the route of the S6 Swindon to Oxford express bus service, to better serve the development.
 The S6 service is both regular and efficient and, in peak periods, provides a quicker option for travel to the centre of Oxford than the car.
 Service S6 is proposed to be diverted via the proposed link road, bringing the proposed residential development within easy walking distance of the bus service.

-1. proposal also raises an unusual transport issue.
+The proposal also raises an unusual transport issue.
 The new A420 roundabout would be located very close to two existing lay-bys which, according to Department for Transport guidance, would have to be closed.
 After careful consideration of the availability of lay-bys on the A420 and various replacement lay-by options, Oxfordshire County Council decided that the lay-bys need not be replaced.